ChristianLightServices/TimeLight/README.md

 Ever fancy a simpler way to use Clockify?
 Here it is: two buttons that sit in your system tray that, when clicked, switch you between Clockify on, Clockify off, and break time.

+## Usage

+The icon with the power symbol on it will, when clicked, switch Clockify on and off.
+The other icon will switch Clockify from work time to break time and back.

+When you first run ClockifyTrayIcons, it will ask you to enter your API key.
+This is found under your [account settings](https://clockify.me/user/settings).
+Then you will be asked to select the workspace to track time on; finally, you will need to select which project you want to use for break time.
+By default, ClockifyTrayIcons assumes that you want it to use the last non-break time project as the work time project (that is, when starting a work time entry, ClockifyTrayIcons will look at the last entry you made that doesn't have break time as its project and use the project from that entry).
+This can be changed by right-clicking on either of the icons and selecting "Change default project."

 ## Building

 Make sure you have Qt installed and available.
 Then, it's a simple matter of: